-In connection with Landscape raising approximately \$500.0 million before expenses through its initial placement of Ordinary Shares and Warrants in November 2017, the Company issued a total of 1,600,000 shares of Series A Founder Preferred Stock, no par value, to certain founders of Landscape, which were converted into 1,600,000 shares of Series A Founder Preferred Stock, par value \$0.0001 per share ("Series A Founder Preferred Stock") in connection with the Domestication.
-Each holder of Series A Founder Preferred Stock is entitled to a number of votes equal to the number of Class A Shares into which each share of Series A Founder Preferred Stock could then be converted, on all matters on which stockholders are generally entitled to vote.
+In connection with Landscape raising approximately \$500.0 million before expenses through its initial placement of equity shares and Warrants in November 2017, the Company issued a total of 1,600,000 shares of Series A Founder Preferred Stock ("Series A Founder Preferred Stock") to certain founders of Landscape.
+Each holder of Series A Founder Preferred Stock is entitled to a number of votes equal to the number of shares of Class A Common Stock into which each share of Series A Founder Preferred Stock could then be converted, on all matters on which stockholders are generally entitled to vote.
 There is no restriction on the repurchase or redemption by the Company of the Series A Founder Preferred Stock.
 In the event of any liquidation, dissolution or winding up (either voluntary or involuntary) of the Company, the holders of the Series A Founder Preferred Stock (and any other holders of preferred stock ranking on parity with the Series A Founder Preferred Stock) shall be entitled to receive the assets and funds of the Company available for distribution to its stockholders ratably with the holders of shares of Class A Common Stock in proportion to the number of shares of Class A Common Stock into which such shares of Series A Founder Preferred Stock could then be converted.